DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 | Project 7 | -9.711        |
 | Project 5 | -11.422       |

-At first glance, this gives us what we want wanted.
-An umambiguous first place and a fairly clear second place.
+At first glance, this gives us what we wanted.
+Namely, an unambiguous first place, and a fairly clear second place.
 Third and fourth place are incredibly close though, and suffers the same problem I outlined in the intro (winning due to statistical noise).
 However, there's more than meets the eye
 1. By definition, $z$-scores are [dimensionless](https://en.wikipedia.org/wiki/Dimensionless_quantity), therefore the final score is dimensionless.
-There's two conflicting interpretations of this:
+There are two conflicting interpretations of this:
    - On one hand, the final score being dimensionless makes it an objective quantity.
    - On the other hand, we are effectively interpreting it as a score, which is contentious as it does not have the same units.
 2. Interestingly, this is almost identical to the ranking of scoring method (1).
 However, note that Project 3 and Project 8 switched places.